defi-wonderland/prophet-modules/docs/src/content/modules/resolution/erc20_resolution_module.md

 ### Key Methods

-- `decodeRequestData(bytes calldata _data)`: Decodes the request data associated with a given request ID.
+- `decodeRequestData`: Decodes the request data associated with a given request ID.
-- `startResolution(bytes32 _disputeId)`: Starts the resolution process for a given dispute.
+- `startResolution`: Starts the resolution process for a given dispute.
-- `castVote(bytes32 _requestId, bytes32 _disputeId, uint256 _numberOfVotes)`: Allows a user to cast votes for a dispute.
+- `castVote`: Allows a user to cast votes for a dispute.
-- `resolveDispute(bytes32 _disputeId)`: Resolves a dispute based on the votes cast.
+- `resolveDispute`: Resolves a dispute based on the votes cast.
-- `getVoters(bytes32 _disputeId)`: Returns the addresses of the voters for a given dispute.
+- `getVoters`: Returns the addresses of the voters for a given dispute.

 ### Request Parameters